sarthaksadh01/devjam/README.md

 8. **Email regarding Test published and Results released**

 _Once the admins publish a challenge, the selected learner receives a mail regarding the test & a test link.
-This also happens when admisn release test results._
+This also happens when admins release test results._

 ---